HAIKYU!! The Dumpster Battle poster

 At 43 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Structural examination shows that this crucial beat Karasuno wins the first set, but Nekoma's Kenma reveals he has been analyzing their patterns.
 False victory - winning the set feels good, but Nekoma now has the data they need to counter Karasuno's attacks., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 63 minutes (74% through) represents the emotional nadir.
 Here, Nekoma takes the second set decisively.
 In the break, Karasuno players show visible exhaustion and doubt.
-Tsukishima or another key player shows signs of being completely figured out, questioning if they can overcome Nekoma's perfect defense., indicates the protagonist at their lowest point.
+Tsukishima or another key player shows signs of being completely figured out, questioning if they can overcome Nekoma's perfect defense., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 68 minutes initiates the final act resolution at 80% of the runtime.
 Hinata realizes that being analyzed isn't a weakness - it's a sign of respect between rivals.
 The team synthesizes their individual skills with trust in each other.
 They choose to play with joy rather than fear, embracing the battle itself., demonstrating the transformation achieved throughout the journey.